-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF DIH

-The following discussion and analysis of our financial condition and results of operations should be read together with the consolidated financial statements and related notes thereto included elsewhere in this registration statement.
-In addition to historical information, this discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
-Our actual results may differ materially from these forward-looking statements as a result of certain factors.
-We discuss factors that we believe could cause or contribute to these differences below and elsewhere in this registration statement, including those set forth in the sections of this registration statement titled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."
+The following discussion and analysis should be read together with the historical audited annual consolidated financial statements and related notes that are included elsewhere in this Form 10-K. The following discussion may contain forward-looking statements.
+Actual results could differ materially from those discussed in these forward-looking statements.
+Factors that could cause or contribute to these differences include those factors discussed below and elsewhere in this Form 10-K, particularly in sections therein entitled "Cautionary Note Concerning Forward Looking Statements" and "Risk Factors.".